Zebiano/Labeler/README.md

 ```

 ## Issues
 You tell me.
-Make sure to check the [issues](https://github.com/zebscripts/Labeler/issues) out, I'll try my best to keep them updated.
-Might as well take a look at the default labels as well!
+Make sure to check the [issues](https://github.com/zebscripts/Labeler/issues) out, I'll try my best to keep them updated!
+You might as well take a look at the default labels, those are the ones shipped with this package.

 ## Contributing
 I'm always open for new ideas and pull requests/code optimization.
-Though I don't think a lot more will be done as this is a fairly small project, which doesn't need too many features.
+Though I don't think a lot more will be done as this is a fairly small project.